ApolloNet/tamago/README.md

 It creates/updates the `public` folder with these sub-folders:

+- assets
   - css
-- files
   - fonts
   - img
   - js
   - libs
+- files
 - pages
 - posts
 - + a folder for each taxonomy